BIOP/ijp-imagetoatlas/create_dataset_and_open.md

 ![Importing a QuPath Project in ABBA](assets/img/fiji_import_qupath.png)

 Select your project file, the initial position of the first slice, and the approximate spacing between slices in mm (the demo dataset has a spacing of 80 microns).
-Of course these positions are just initial guesses which will be adjusted later on.
+These positions are just initial guesses which will be adjusted later on.

 ![Set initial positions of the slices in the atlas](assets/img/fiji_set_ini_position.png)

 A second window shows up which specifies some advanced opening parameters.
-The default values (shown below) will work in most cases:
+The default values (shown below) will work in most cases.
+By default, all units will be converted to millimeters, which is the default unit for ABBA.

----

-:warning: Make sure `MILLIMETER` is selected in `Physical units of the dataset` !

----

 ![Advanced import options](assets/img/fiji_advanced_import_options.png)

-It can take up to a minute for the first opening.
-And decreasing the size of the window makes the update of the display faster.
+It can take up to a minute for the first opening, due to bio-formats memoization.

 ### Slices selection and display options

 Hold and drag the left mouse button allows to draw rectangles and select the slices you want to operate on.
 Each slice has a round handle which serve to indicate if it is selected (green) or not (yellow).
 Drawing rectangle with the modifier keys allow to add or remove slices to the current selection:
-* `hold and left-click` select slices
+* `hold and left-click` draw a rectangle to select slices
 * `ctrl + hold and left-click` remove slices from the current selection
 * `shift + hold and left-click` add slices to the current selection